cap-collectif/developers/docs/getting-started/dev-environment.md

 #### 2. Using our development CLI

 [Cap Collectif](https://github.com/cap-collectif/cap-collectif) is a huge repository using a complex infrastructure with many technologies.
-In order to unify our development experience between our CI, Linux and MacOS, we implemented a CLI to simplify our interactions with Docker containers.
+In order to unify as much as possible our development experience between CI, Linux and MacOS, we implemented a CLI to simplify our interactions with Docker containers.

-Inside `cap-collectif` directory, you can run several Fabric tasks such as :
+Inside `cap-collectif` directory, you can run several Fabric tasks such as:

 ```bash
 fab local.system.doctor